aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Checkanim.md

 ### `animstate`: int | `!`int

-The anim state to check for equality that `entity` has.
+The [animstate](../../../Entities/EntityControl/Animations/animstate.md) to check for equality that `entity` has.
 The int portion must be a valid int or an exception will be thrown.
 The `!` prefix indicates to always redirect (NOTE: it is likely a bug because it is safe to assume it was supposed to invert the condition, but it instead always redirect due to the command's implementation).

 ### `redirect`: int